Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

     ...
 ```

+For more information on the above, read [_Using the default router and other routers_](/blacksheep/routing/#using-the-default-router-and-other-routers).

 All modules inside `routes` and `controllers` packages are imported
 automatically in v2.
 Automatic import works relatively to where a BlackSheep
 application is instantiated.
 In the structure described below, the modules in